Often our problems look bigger inside our heads than they really are.

 Spoken impromptu, it did get me thinking.

-Why it is true, I can never for the life of me commit a suicide over something I have blogged.
+Why it is true, I can never (my personal stance and not generic or applied to all) commit suicide over something I have blogged.
 The deepest darkest emotions included.

 Mental health is an issue that our society (especially our country) has still not woken up to.
-People are not only ending their lives for real but also not living when they aren’t taking the extreme step.
+People are not only ending their lives for real but also when they aren’t taking the extreme step, things are not calm seas for them.
+In addition the social stigma attached is mind numbing.
 A bit of awareness and help can go a long way in helping those who do suffer from this.